codepath/android_guides/Using-Intents-to-Create-Flows.md

   }
 ```

-See [this article](https://paul.kinlan.me/parsing-screenshot-from-Chrome-for-Android-send-intent/) for more details about parsing data from Chrome.
+See [this article](https://paul.kinlan.me/parsing-screenshot-from-Chrome-for-Android-send-intent/) for more details about parsing data from Chrome. **_This link was invalid_**

 If you wish for a web page link to be able to launch an activity, make sure to also specify the BROWSABLE category as well.
 You should also specify the `<data>` tag to specify what URL pattern to scan for: